ragyierawal/ghed_p8105_project/project_proposal.md

 ## Data Source

-The Global Health Expenditure Database:
+World Health Organization’s Global Health Expenditure Database:
 <https://apps.who.int/nha/database/Home/Index/en>

-An open access database which provides internationally comparable data on health spending from 2000 to 2018 This database helps to monitor availability of health resources and extent to which these resources are utilized equitably and efficiently.
+An open access database which provides internationally comparable data on health spending from 2000 to 2018.
+This database helps to monitor availability of health resources and extent to which these resources are utilized equitably and efficiently.